CCurl/S2/README.md

 *** LOCALS ***
-l+    (--)        Allocate 10 locals
-l-    (--)        De-allocate 10 locals
+        NOTES: 1) A local name is any single digit, 0-9
-lX    (--a)       Push address of local #X
+               2) Referring to a local pushes its address on the stack. lX    (--a)       a: address of local #X l+    (--)        Allocate 10 locals l-    (--)        De-allocate 10 locals

 *** REGISTERS ***
-        NOTES: 1) A register name is any printable character, including <space>
-               2) Punctuation characters can also be used registers rX    (--n)       Read value of register X (n) sX    (n--)       Store (n) in register X iX    (--)        Increment register X
+        NOTE: A register name is a single UPPERCASE character, A-Z. rX    (--n)       Read value of register X (n) sX    (n--)       Store (n) in register X iX    (--)        Increment register X